-I was so angry with him.
+I was so angry at him.
 I was hurt.
 I was insulted.
 I thought: “The nerve of him.
 He doesn’t even have kids, so how dare he tell me how to raise mine.”

 I have to admit.
 It was very hard to see someone else discipline my kids.
-I was a single mom, and I did all of the disciplining at my house.
-And his style of discipline was very different than mine.
-I thought that he was a lot stricter than me.
-And deep down, I was thinking, “Is he hard on my kids because they are not his kids or is he hard on the kids because he is just stricter than me?”
+I was a single parent, and I did all of the disciplining at my house.
+And, his style of discipline was very different from mine, his wife.
+I thought my spouse was a lot stricter than me.
+And, deep down, I was thinking, “Is he hard on my kids because they are not his kids or is he hard on the kids because he is just stricter than me?”

-Well, it turns out, that was wrong.
-After we had kids together, I found out he is just stricter than me on certain issues.
+Well, it turns out that was wrong.
+After we had kids together, I found out my husband is just stricter than me on certain issues.

-Now that we have some years behind us, I would love to say that everything is just perfect and we are just one big happy family, but I would be lying….But what I can say is that our relationship is stronger than ever.
-And we have been going strong for more than 11 years now.
+Now that we have some years behind us, I would love to say that everything is just perfect and we are just one big happy family, but I would be lying.
+But, what I can say is our relationship is stronger than ever.
+And, we have been going strong for more than 11 years now.

-Here are five things we learned about blended families that literally helped to save our marriage from divorce:
+Here are five things we learned about blending a family that literally helped save our marriage from divorce:

 3. Sticking Together

 We had to form a united front and support each other.
-This meant no more arguing and disagreeing in front of the kids.
+This meant no more disagreeing and arguing in front of the kids.
 There have been times where I had to literally bite my tongue.
 I don’t always agree with how Lamar handles things.
-And I am quite sure he feels the same about me.
-But we talk behind closed doors.
+And, I am quite sure he feels the same about me.
+But, we talk behind closed doors.
 We do not disagree with each other in front of the kids or extended family.

 4. Building Relationships

-You need to work on building strong relationships in the family.
-Discipline cannot take place if the relationship is not strong with the kids.
-According to Ron Deal, therapist, author and blended family expert:
+One of the ways on how to blend families is you need to work on building strong relationships in the family.
+Discipline cannot take place if parent-child relationships are not strong.
+According to Ron Deal, therapist, author, and blended family expert,

 “Early on, biological parents should continue to be the primary disciplinarian to their children while stepparents build relationships, trust and respect with the stepchildren.”